-During the negotiation process, homebuyers using a VA loan may ask the seller to offer additional concessions (or payments) to help cover some expected costs related to purchasing the home.
+During the negotiation process, buyers using a VA loan may request that sellers provide additional concessions (or payment) to assist with some of the expected costs related to the homebuying process.

-While seller concessions with a VA loan will vary depending on the house and buyer, some examples include:
+While seller concessions with a VA loan will vary depending on the home and buyer, some examples include:

 If you’re purchasing a home with a VA loan, the VA mandates that the total value of seller concessions must not exceed 4% of the "established reasonable value” of the property.
 However, this doesn’t count typical closing costs, so buyers can ask sellers to cover any loan-related costs at closing as well.